 d. that the annual financial statements have been prepared on a going concern basis;

 e. that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively.

 f. that systems to ensure compliance with the provisions of all applicable laws were inplace and were adequate and operating effectively.

-Mr. Devendra Kumar Sharma the Whole time Director and Mr. Dilip Patodia ChiefFinancial Officer have submitted certificates to the Board as contemplated underRegulation 17(8) of the SEBI (LODR) Regulations 2015.
+Mr. Devendra Kumar Sharma the Whole-time Director and Mr. Dilip Patodia ChiefFinancial Officer have submitted certificates to the Board as contemplated underRegulation 17(8) of the SEBI (LODR) Regulations 2015.

 Your Directors take this opportunity of recording their appreciation of theshareholders financial institutions bankers suppliers and cane growers for extendingtheir support to the Company.
 Your Directors are also grateful to various ministries inthe Central Government and State Government of Uttar Pradesh the Sugar Directorate andthe Sugar Development Fund for their continued support to the Company.
-The Directors alsorecognise the valuable contribution made by the employees at all levels towards Company'sprogress.
+The Board ofDirectors also convey its sincere appreciation of the commitment and dedication of theemployees at all levels.